PMaheshRao/My-StudentDatabseManagementSystem/README.md

 ## Deployment

-Minimum requirement to run the (.cpp) file is that you must have Mingw-w64 or other C++ Compiler in your PC.
+Minimum requirement to run the (.cpp) file is that you must have Mingw-w64 or C++ Compiler in your PC.